 Nonetheless, no matter how inaccurate your initial ideal reader description may be, it provides a starting point.
 You can always refine your ideal reader over time.

-That’s it for Part 1 of these series.
+That’s it for Part 1 of this series.
 Do you know for whom you write?
 Can you describe your ideal reader?
 Let me know in the comments below.

 In Part 2 we’ll look at finding your ideal reader so you can connect with him or her, and tackle the idea of an elevator pitch.